Project Plan EWYL 2004

 1. Name of Project.
 Horrall Techno Team

-1. Description: We will create a student tech team that will support the Integration of technology into the classroom.
-Students will learn the names and parts of the tech equipment in our school and how to access online sites and develop reference skills, thereby making real world connections to their curriculum.
+Description: A student technology team will support the Integration of technology into the classroom.
+Students will learn name and parts of tech equipment in the school, how to access on line sites and develop reference skills, thereby making real world connections to their curriculum.

 Joanne Orlando is a second grade teacher at Horrall School in San Mateo.
 Her passion is teaching.
 Joanne has taught in grades, Kindergarten through Junior High, for the last 25 years.
 She loves books, gardening, arts and crafts, music and her dogs.

 We believe this project is very important to our teachers and students .

 Integrating technology into our curriculum will help everyone.
 We believe that real-world information is not getting integrated into the curriculum because the computers in our classrooms are not turned on and therefore information is not easily accessible to teachers and students.
 We hope to solve this problem by training second and third graders to turn on the computers in their classrooms and also show them research tools and skills that can be used on-line and off.